Local Linear Forests: Simulation Study

 We will assume unconfoundedness \citep*{doi:10.1093/biomet/70.1.41}; therefore, because we hold propensity fixed, this is a randomized controlled trial.

 We compare local linear forests, causal forests, and X-BART, which is the X-learner using BART as a base-learner.
 Causal forests as implemented by \texttt{grf} are tuned via the automatic self-tuning feature.
 As in the prediction simulation studies, we do not cross-validate X-BART because the authors recommend X-BART specifically for when a user does not want to carefully tune.
 We acknowledge that this may hinder its performance.
 Local linear causal forests are tuned via cross-validation.
 On these simulations, consider relatively small sample sizes ranging from $n=200$ to $n=1200$ with dimension $d=20$.
 The goal of this simulation is to evaluate how effectively we can learn a smooth heterogeneous treatment effect in the presence of many noise covariates. \citet*{wager2017} emphasize equation \ref{sim1} as a simulation that demonstrates how forests can suffer on the boundary of a feature space, because there is a spike near $x=0$.
-RMSE over 100 repetitions is reported in Table \ref{kunzel}.
-We can see that in these simulations, local linear forests give a significant improvement over causal forests.
-We can also observe how local linear forests make up for smaller training datasets by adding additional regularization, which shrinks as we gain more training data.
+Root Mean Square Error over 100 repetitions is reported in Table \ref{kunzel}, demonstrating that local linear forests give a significant improvement over causal forests.
 Both of these setups are reasonable tests for how a method can learn heterogeneity, and demonstrate potential for meaningful improvement with thoughtful variable selection and robustness to smooth heterogeneous signals.